dgaydukov/cert-aws/files/sa.md

 the same access to all internal resources.
 When you access resources in both cases it looks like you are accessing them from inside vpc, and thus you can add SG rule to allow not all public IP addresses (`0.0.0.0/0`) but only CIDR addresses of vpn server allocated CIDR block, or from bastion server internal IP.

+You can associate only one subnet per AZ

 AWS VPN consists of 2 services
 * AWS Site-to-Site VPN (has 2 tunnels for redundancy) - connect your on-premises network with vpc
 * AWS Client VPN - connect users to aws vpc or on-premises network